Vancouver, BC, Canada cruises

 From characterful neighborhoods like Gastown and Chinatown, to Stanley Park and the Capilano Suspension Bridge, Vancouver offers a dynamic blend of cultural and natural treasures to explore.
 You’ll find impressive feats of architecture and engineering, as well as adrenaline-fueled experiences to set your pulse racing.

 A walk through Stanley Park is an absolute must.
-The 1,000-acre space is an oasis in every sense of the world, and the city’s number one attraction.
+The 1,000-acre space is an oasis in every sense of the word, and the city’s number one attraction.
 Created in 1888, Stanley Park is unlike anything you’ve experienced, combining rainforest, beaches and historic landmarks with walking trails, ambient restaurants and an aquarium offering countless species of exotic fish.

 In North Vancouver, The Capilano Suspension Bridge and the Grouse Mountain are among the top landmarks to seek out.
 The bridge snakes a 140-meter route through the treetops, 85-meters above the Capilano River.
-The scenery is magnificent and the experience truly unique.
+The scenery is magnificent and the experience is truly unique.

 Grouse Mountain, just 15-minutes from Vancouver downtown, offers an abundance of year-round attractions.
 Take the Skyride, North America’s largest aerial tramway, to the summit for alpine shopping, mountainside dining and ranger talks at the Refuge for Endangered Wildlife.